Skip to main content

 Autumn Kujawa

-Autumn Kujawa, Ph.D. is an Assistant Professor in Psychology and Human Development at Vanderbilt University and director of the Mood, Emotion, & Development Lab.
+Autumn Kujawa, Ph.D. is an Associate Professor of Psychology and Human Development at Vanderbilt University and the director of the Mood, Emotion, & Development Lab.
 She earned her Ph.D. from Stony Brook University and completed her clinical internship and postdoctoral fellowship in the neuroscience of mental health at the University of Illinois at Chicago.
-Dr. Kujawa's research aims to reduce the burden of mood disorders on children, adolescents, and families.
-In particular, she examines how children and adolescents process and respond to emotion, and the ways in which alterations in emotional processing contribute to the development of mood disorders.
-Her work focuses on a range of emotions, including reward responsiveness, threat reactivity and regulation, and sensitivity to social feedback, and takes a multimethod approach incorporating physiological, brain circuit, and behavioral measures.
-Dr. Kujawa has been recognized as a Rising Star by the Association for Psychological Science and received research funding from the National Institute of Mental Health, Brain and Behavior Research Foundation, Klingenstein Third Generation Foundation, and American Psychological Foundation.
+Dr. Kujawa's research aims to reduce the burden of mood disorders on youth and families.
+In particular, she examines how people process and respond to emotions, how alterations in emotional processing contribute to mood disorders in families, and how this knowledge can be translated to improve interventions.
+Her work focuses on a range of emotions, including reward responsiveness, threat reactivity and regulation, and sensitivity to social feedback.
+Dr. Kujawa takes a multimethod approach, incorporating physiological, brain circuit, and behavioral measures.
+Dr. Kujawa has been recognized as a Rising Star by the Association for Psychological Science, received an Early Career Award from the Society for Psychophysiological Research, and has been awarded research funding from the National Institute of Mental Health, Brain and Behavior Research Foundation, Klingenstein Third Generation Foundation, and American Psychological Foundation

 Representative Publications